 - the main consequences, if any, for the individual if all or part of the information is not provided.

 The purpose needs to be clearly stated and should be more specific than a general reference to a broad function.
 The aim is to provide enough information for a person to understand why the information is being collected and/or what it will be used for.

-How much detail you provide will depend on the circumstances.
-If, for example the information is collected through the use of a form and the purpose of the collection is straightforward and simple, then the title of the form may be sufficient to inform the person of the purpose.
+How much detail is necessary will depend on the circumstances.
+If, for example, the information is collected on a form and the purpose of the collection is straightforward and simple, the title of the form may be enough to inform the person of the purpose.
 Alternatively, a more detailed notice may be needed where the information being collected will be used for more than one purpose.

 Legal authority for the collection

 An agency does not require a legal authority to collect information, but the collection notice must include any that exist.
 These should be limited to laws that actually create an authority or obligation to collect information.
 Including references to legislation that broadly details the nature and extent of an agency's powers is not required.